[Updated for 2021].

 2.)
 Don’t worry about the closing meeting.
 Many clients feel that because they have signed the auditor’s nonconformance report, and held a closing meeting, that this means the finding has been accepted by the company.
 This is not true, although some CB auditors will lie and say so.
 Instead, all you are signing for is receipt of the nonconformity, not acceptance of it.
 You are granted the right to go back, after the audit, and study the nonconformity in greater detail.
 Even if during the closing meeting every nodded their heads in agreement, you are allowed to change your mind once you study the finding in detail; that is why you do a root cause analysis, after all.
 So don’t feel obligated to accept the finding as valid if it is not, even if you signed for it and agreed to it verbally during the audit itself.

-As part of our root cause analysis of your finding, we are having trouble coming up with a proper response.
-We found that as it is written right now, there is no specific ISO 9001 clause cited, and we cannot find where in the standard there may be a violation.
+As part of our root cause analysis of your finding, we are having trouble seeing which specific ISO 9001 clause you are citing.
 Can you help us by rewording the finding by citing the clause you are concerned with, and perhaps explaining better how you feel the clause was violated?
 If there was an error in the finding and it’s not associated with an ISO 9001, we would then ask that perhaps you could withdraw it.
 Thanks so much.

 We noticed in your finding that you did not indicate the objective evidence you looked at during our audit.
 As a result, we cannot take immediate containment, since we don’t know for sure what to fix.
-I understand that indicating the objective evidence is a requirement, so could you amend the nonconformity with an indication of what exact evidence you looked at?
+Could you amend the nonconformity with an indication of what exact evidence you looked at?
 That would help us greatly.
 If not, we would ask that you withdraw the nonconformity, since we are unable to take proper corrective action with the problem as written.
 Thanks so much.

 Now you will notice that both samples are extremely polite and quite cool-headed.
 Unfortunately. because receiving a challenge is a rare thing for many auditors, they may react with some level of hostility.
-(Recently, one auditor with registrar SRI threatened to a defamation lawsuit after a mild challenge to a finding!)
 So you should be prepared for an irrational response, but you must remain professional and calm no matter what.

 You should also not let fear of a possible irrational reply dissuade you from pursuing your concern.
-Eventually it all blows over and everything returns to normal, so if you do get a heated email or phone call from the auditor, just assure them it’s nothing personal and you are only trying to do what’s best to improve your QMS.
+Eventually, it all blows over and everything returns to normal.

 Alternatively, you may get a completely professional and polite reply; so don’t assume things will go south just yet.